day-alex/asset-dash/README.md

 - Plaid access tokens and account metadata are stored locally in the SQLite database; nothing is sent anywhere except to Plaid's API.
-- This is a personal project under active development; expect rough edges.
+- Just a heads up, this is a personal project under active development that I like to use for learning C++ so there will be some rough spots.